kishannareshpal/StateView/README.md

 # StateView
 An alternate state control for views for Android.
-Can be used for showing that a RecyclerView other View has no data
+Can be used to show that a RecyclerView or any other View has no data

 ## 🌶 Want to use it in your project?
 Here's how to install